 - Skip the gym.
 If time is an issue, skip the drive back and forth to the gym, but not the exercise.
-Fitness Blender, Yoga with Adriene, Psyche Yoga, and Jessica Smith all offer fabulous, free, at-home exercise options that will save you time and money during this busy, expensive season.
+Fitness Blender, Yoga with Adriene, Psyche Yoga, Caroline Girvan, and Jessica Smith all offer fabulous, free, at-home exercise options that will save you time and money during this busy, expensive season.

 - Plan meals.
 It’s tempting to treat every get-together like an all-you-can-eat buffet, but sugar cookies and cheese straws aren’t what your body needs.
 Eat a healthy, protein-rich meal before going to a party and then mindfully choose a treat or two to enjoy while you celebrate with friends.

 - Carve out quiet.
 Use a free meditation app such as Calm, Aura or Headspace to center yourself before a stressful visit with the in-laws or your partner’s company holiday party. any women find that they sleep better and stress eat less when they meditate.

 - Multi-task.
 Anxious to catch up with your visiting sister-in-law but desperate for a workout?
 Invite your sister-in-law for a long walk.
 Want to spend time with the cousins but also need to squeeze in a workout?
 Do both at the same time.
 Plan a family football game, an outdoor scavenger hunt, or a sightseeing hike.